 - Your Rectangle shape is now filled with the color you choose, as shown in Figure 7.

 - Save your presentation often.

-with HSL of Colors in PowerPoint 2013 for Windows
+Working with HSL Colors in PowerPoint 2010 for Windows